 Porto is an unassuming city, filled with traditional architecture, sophisticated street art and boutique accommodation (including hostels!).
 For those looking for a romantic weekend away or a slow city break, Porto is ideal on both accounts and has a real sense of authenticity.

-Porto – Portugal’s Second City
+Two Days in Porto – Portugal’s Second City

-Porto is the second largest city in Portugal, but as I discovered before my trip seeing the puzzled looks on faces when I said where I was going, it’s not as well-known as perhaps other places in Portugal.
+Porto is the second largest city in Portugal, but as I discovered before my trip seeing the puzzled looks on faces when I said where I was going; it’s not as well-known as perhaps other places in Portugal.
 It may not be as well known as the Algarve and its breathtaking beaches (though, it does have beaches to visit…keep reading) and, it is not as fast-paced and bustling as Lisbon.
 Porto is a city that has the romance of Paris and the architecture of Italy.
 It is truly a beautiful city, filled with small-town charm and one that most definitely needs to be on your European city break bucket list.

 Famed for its traditional port wines, the perfect weekend break in Porto is often one spent eating fresh fish, sampling wine whilst watching the sunset over the Douro River overlooking the Dom Luis I Bridge.
 (I only wish I’d had the chance to enjoy a day trip to Douro Valley.)